Judge rejects lower bond for suspect charged with killing man who was protecting his girlfriend

 If convicted, Osborn will face a minimum of 25 years in prison.

-The resident of the house, Sherelle Maxwell, where the shooting took place was arrested after police said she lied when she told them Osborn, her boyfriend, was not in the house when the shooting took place.
+The resident of the house where the shooting took place was arrested after police said she lied when she told them Osborn, her boyfriend, was not in the house when the shooting took place.

 Police said Osborn gave no reason for the shooting other than that he was on meth and feeling very paranoid.